darrenklein/git-to-json/README.md

 ## Usage

-The default behavior of Git-to-JSON is to read the info from your most recent git commit and write it to the file `git-commit-info/git-commit-info.js` (in your project's root directory) as an exported module in JSON format.
-If a `git-commit-info/` directory does not yet exist, Git-to-JSON will create it - if it does, Git-to-JSON will overwrite the file.
+The default behavior of Git-to-JSON is to read the info from your most recent git commit and write it to the file `./git-commit-info.js` (in your project's root directory).

-Example of a `git-commit-info/git-commit-info.js` file:
+Example of a `git-commit-info.js` file:

 ``` JS
 module.exports = {"commit":"5aqfaa6741871zz5e67683a012a0062bdbd46a8z","author":"Foo Bar <foo@bar.com>","date":"Sun Feb 11 13:37:29 2018 -0500","message":"My cool git commit"}